FuelLabs/fuels-ts/apps/docs/src/guide/transactions/index.md

 # Transactions

 A transaction is a way of interacting with a Fuel blockchain and can include actions like transferring assets, deploying contracts and minting tokens.

-Within Fuel, we have the following transaction types:

-- Script
-- Create
-- Mint

-The SDK provides class helpers for handling script and create transactions: `ScriptTransactionRequest` and `CreateTransactionRequest`, respectively.
-Mint transactions can only be created by the block producer and do not have any use outside of block creation.
-Therefore, the SDK only provides the ability to decode them.
+All of which are possible through the SDK by using simple utility methods or building out more custom transactions.

+Transferring assets is the most common transaction type and can be be executed by calling the `transfer` function from an account to a recipient address:

+<<< @/../../docs-snippets/src/guide/transactions/transactions.test.ts#transactions-1{ts:line-numbers}

+Deploying and interacting with contracts are other common transactions.
+More information on this can be found in the [contracts guide](../contracts/index.md), either through the [contract deployment guide](../contracts/deploying-contracts.md) or the [contract interaction guide](../contracts/interacting-with-contracts.md).

-This guide will discuss how to create, modify and submit transactions to the network, as well as how to get info on transactions that have previously executed.
+This guide will discuss how to create and modify transactions to fit bespoke use cases, as well as submit them to the network using transactional policies and parameters.
+As well as retrieving information about submitted transactions.